Best VPN for Public WiFi

 A VPN can help create a more consistent privacy routine when using business email, dashboards, cloud storage, payment tools, messaging apps, or client accounts on shared networks.

 Remote work tip: If the public WiFi feels unstable or suspicious, use mobile data for highly sensitive tasks such as payments, admin dashboards, or confidential client work.
+For an important video meeting, mobile data may also be more reliable than a crowded public hotspot.

 Do You Need a VPN for Public WiFi?